-What is a Septic Field Inspection?
+What is a Septic System Inspection?

-Why Are Septic Field Inspections Important?
+Why Are Septic System Inspections Important?

 Regulatory Compliance: Many localities mandate regular inspections—such as every one to three years or during property sales—to satisfy health department rules.